The beginning of time

 To spice things up during the holidays, the largest international Fluevog Gift Exchange is organized, sending kind words and knick-knacks travelling all throughout the Fluniverse.

-Beyoncé releases her Formation video in which she wears our Seraphina boots.
+Beyoncé releases her Formation video in which she wears our Seraphina boots while Lady Gaga takes a stroll out in New York in a pair of Cubist Cupcakes.
 We lose our collective minds.